-Connect the sensor to a measurement device (meter, datalogger, controller) capable of measuring and displaying or recording a voltage signal (an input measurement range of 0-2.5 V or 0-5 V is required to cover the entire range of total shortwave radiation from the sun).
+Connect the sensor to a measurement device (meter, datalogger, controller) capable of measuring and displaying or recording a 4-20 mA signal.
 In order to maximize measurement resolution and signal-to-noise ratio, the input range of the measurement device should closely match the output range of the pyranometer.
-DO NOT connect the sensor to a power source greater than 24 VDC.
+DO NOT connect the sensor to a power source greater than 24 V DC.